Special education: Access to special education

-Children with disabilities require access to services that can support them throughout their time in school, such as more individual attention from instructors.
+Children with disabilities require access to services that can support them throughout their time in school.
 According to the United Nations Centre for Human Rights, about 2% of children with disabilities have access to these services.
 Those without access to these services are excluded from education and unable to attend school.
 Due to the need of certain services and facilities, the estimated cost of providing education for a disabled child is 2.3 times higher than a child without disabilities.
 Given the poverty levels in a variety of developing countries, the education of children with disabilities does not become a priority.
-Children with physical disabilities are less likely to attend school in comparison with students who do not have a disability and children with an intellectual ability are even less likely than children with physical disabilities.
+Children with an intellectual ability are even less likely to attend school than children with physical disabilities.
 In the Global South, 90% of children with some form of disability do not receive any form of structured education.
 While current initiatives toward inclusive education internationally have been implemented, such as the Education for All program, some countries in the Global South still challenge the lack of ability to provide children with disabilities access to education due to issues such as lack of resources and schools being overcrowded.

-One large issue are limited resources enabling individuals with special needs to receive an education in the developing world.
+One large issue is limited resources enabling individuals with special needs to receive an education in the developing world.
 As a consequence, 98 percent of children with special needs in developing countries do not have access to education.
-Funding cuts can affect special education students who don't have access to proper equipment or education.
-The National Coalition for Personal Shortages did a survey and almost 100% of the teachers said that they are not able to give the proper rights to disabled children.
-Teachers are getting cut off from work due to the budget cuts.
+Funding cuts can affect special education students who do not have access to proper equipment or education.
+The National Coalition for Personal Shortages conducted a survey, and nearly 100% of the teachers said that they were not able to give the proper resources to disabled children.
 There is a financial debate that covers the use and allotment of special education government funding.
 The three views on this topic are that too much money is already spent, not enough money is being spent, or that the money that is given is not spent properly.
-The argument for the first is that the amount of money spent on one special needs child is enough to cover a large group of general education students, and sometimes even causes several students to experience budget cuts on general programs to support one child.
+The argument for the first is that the amount of money spent on one special needs child is enough to cover a large group of general education students.
+Sometimes budget cuts even cause several students to lose resources for general programs in order to support one child with special needs.
 The evidence for special education not having enough money is the lack of teachers, burnt-out teachers and a limited variety of teaching tools for each student.
 The argument to spend the money differently states that there is a lot of money set aside, but that it is being wasted by spending too much time on paperwork, inefficient IEP meetings or spending money on things that do not actually benefit the child.